OctopusDeploy/docs/docs/projects/version-control/index.md

 ### We want your feedback

 Our major goal for the early stages of this feature is to discover the ways people want config-as-code to evolve.
 What scenarios would you like to see unlocked?
 What doesn't work the way you hoped?

 You can provide feedback through whichever of the following channels you feel most comfortable with:

 - Feedback forms.
 The orange EAP chips in the product link to feedback forms when clicked.
 This is a great way to provide structured feedback.
 - Community slack.
 The `config-as-code` channel in the [Octopus community slack](https://octopus.com/slack) is the best place to have a conversation with the team.
 - Support.
 For errors or issues, see our [official support](https://octopus.com/support) channels.

 ## Configuring a project to be version-controlled

-Version-control is configured per-project, and can be found under the {{Version Control}} navigation menu item.
+Version-control is configured per project and is accessed via the {{Version Control}} navigation menu item.

 Learn more about [Configuring version control on a project](/docs/projects/version-control/configuring-version-control-on-a-project.md).

 ## Config-as-code reference

-Several resources previously stored in SQL Server will now be stored in git once a project to be version-controlled.
+Several resources previously stored in SQL Server will now be stored in git once a project is version-controlled.

 Learn more about [Configuration as Code reference](/docs/projects/version-control/config-as-code-reference.md)